 GOOD IDEA is a great pairing with holiday travel plans.
 While TSA will surely keep your GOOD IDEA for themselves (who can blame them), packing some cans for a road trip can help make your travel healthier.
-GOOD IDEA, a beverage backed by science, has been shown to reduce post-meal blood sugar by at least 20%.
+GOOD IDEA, a beverage backed by science, has been shown to reduce post-meal blood sugar by an average of 25%.
 Stabilizing blood sugar during a long drive can help to reduce anxiousness, maintain concentration, and stabilize energy levels.

 If your travel plans include an airplane, solidify your status as “guest of the year” by sending a case of GOOD IDEA to your destination.
 The flavors of Sweden are sure to be a hit while ensuring that you have an option at mealtime that is metabolically healthy.

 - Oven-roasted nuts (which have significantly less salt than salted nuts)

 - Veggie chopped salad (which also helps to clear the fridge of leftover fresh vegetables)